uwplse/cozy/README.md

     $ python3 -m cozy examples/basic.ds --java Basic.java

-## Installation
+## The `cozy` executable

+If you want to install the global executable
+`cozy` on your system:

+    $ pip3 install .

 Installation is optional; Cozy can run in this source directory as described in the "Quickstart" section.
-If you want to install the global executable "cozy" on your system:

-    $ pip3 install .

 ## More Information